What does exchange of contracts mean?

 Who's involved in the process of exchanging contracts?

-Estate agent: The estate agent is likely to be the first party to be informed of successful exchange, and is often the person who first contacts the buyer and the seller to tell them.
+Estate agent: the estate agent is likely to be the first party to be informed of successful exchange, and is often the person who first contacts the buyer and the seller to tell them.

-Mortgage lenders: If the property purchase requires a mortgage, the lender will confirm the availability of funds and ensure that the buyer fulfils their lending criteria.
+Mortgage lenders: if the property purchase requires a mortgage, the lender will confirm the availability of funds and ensure that the buyer fulfils their lending criteria.

 Responsibilities of the buyer and seller in preparing for contract exchange